-Exporting PDF Document to Image
+Export PDF Document to Image

-To export PDF to image, open the File > Export menu and select Pages to Images.
-The following window opens:
+To export PDF to image, open the File → Export menu and select Pages to Images.
+The following window opens

 Adjust the exporting settings and click the Export button to save PDF as images.